matheuschagas/coronavirusAppTest/README.md

 ## Future improvements

 * Create an icon and splash screen.
-* The Google Maps API is hardcoded on Android and iOS projects, in future we should put it on an environment variable to be used by CD/CI as Fastlane.tools
+* The Google Maps API Key is hardcoded on Android and iOS projects, in future we should put it on an environment variable to be used by CD/CI as Fastlane.tools